 - The pine cone is often seen as a symbol of fertility.
 It forms a perfect Fibonacci sequence and is an iconic part of fall and winter.

 - The apple holds great significance in many cultures and sacred traditions.
-Not only is it a symbol for life, renewal, vitality, and wholeness, but it also holds a secret within; when cut in half across its girth, the interior of the apple forms a pentagram, which is a symbol of faith and represents the five elements: Spirit, Air, Earth, Water, and Fire.
+Not only is it a symbol of life, renewal, vitality, and wholeness, but it also holds a secret within; when cut in half across its girth, the interior of the apple forms a pentagram, which is a symbol of faith and represents the five elements: Spirit, Air, Earth, Water, and Fire.
 A circle around the pentagram symbolizes the circle of life, the cycle of nature, and the universe connecting all five points.

 Simple Recipes for the Autumnal Equinox